ndminhkhoi46/asRNN/README.md

 # Adaptive-saturated RNN: Remember more with less instability

-This repository hosts the PyTorch code to implement the paper: [Adaptive-saturated RNN: Remember more with less instability](https://openreview.net/forum?id=FFpyxQXMksb)
+This repository hosts the PyTorch code to implement the paper: [Adaptive-saturated RNN: Remember more with less instability](https://openreview.net/forum?id=FFpyxQXMksb) authored by Khoi Minh Nguyen-Duy, Quang Pham and Binh Thanh Nguyen at ICLR 2023 Tiny Paper Track.

 If you find the paper or the source code useful, please consider about supporting our works by citing
 ```